Goal

 - I've seen this before.
 I set

-gets somehow confused when too many projects' output goes into the same target directory. - Ran
+CARGO_TARGET_DIRto a location shared by all my Rust projects.
+It seems thatcargogets somehow confused when too many projects' output goes into the same target directory. - Ran

-and then the tests again, and they passed. - Good, I am ready to start work.
+cargo cleanand then the tests again, and they passed. - Good, I am ready to start work.

 Implementation